A Reputation for Quality

 Prescott and IEP managers began by visiting other powder coating job shops that allowed them to tour operations.
 “Based on that experience, we felt like we could do powder coating,” Prescott recalls.

 The push for powder accelerated in 2006 with a supplier search.
 Eventually, IEP purchased a turnkey powder coating line integrated by Pneu-Mech Systems Mfg.
 (Statesville, NC).
-Featuring a Pneu-Mech conveyor and curing oven and two powder booths and application equipment from Nordson Corp.
-(Amherst, OH), the line was installed and operational by mid-December 2006.
+Featuring a Pneu-Mech conveyor and curing oven and two powder booths and application equipment from Nordson Corporation, Industrial Coating Systems (Amherst, OH), the line was installed and operational by mid-December 2006.

 A high-priority item for IEP was to find a cleaning and pretreatment process that fit its needs.
 “Being involved in electroplating for so long, we knew that if we had good clean parts, we could coat them successfully,” Prescott says.
 “So cleaning and pretreatment were a big concern.”